tomiwaog/watson-assistant-skills-merger/README.md

 Anything_else node may appear twice in Result

 # Inputs
-2 Valid JSON files exported from IBM Watson Assistant
+2 Valid JSON files exported from IBM Watson Assistant, file locations to be used as app arguments.

 # Node Modules
 No external NodeModules are required, hence no download or Internet connection required to run program.